FrozenBlock/Licenses/FBMO-LICENSE-v1.0.md

 ### 2.6.
 Selling
 The sale of the Software, including its associated files, is strictly prohibited.

-### 2.7 Takedown Requests
+### 2.7.
+Takedown Requests
-The Licenser reserves the right to have any of the Licensee’s projects using parts of code from The Software (under 2.2 Copying) cease to use, include or distribute said code, in part or in whole, at the Licenser’s discretion.
+The Licenser reserves the right to have any of the Licensee’s projects using parts of the "Source Code" (under 2.2 Copying) cease to use, include or distribute said "Source Code", in part or in whole, at the Licenser’s discretion.

 The Licenser guarantees that a minimum of 14 days notice will be provided to allow any necessary changes in the Licensee’s software to be made to ensure it remains compliant with the request from the Licenser, after which any future changes or releases to the Licensee’s software must no longer use any code from The Software which was requested to be removed by the Licenser.